R09524081/R09524081.github.io/_pages/about.md

 Bulletin
 ======
+- Our paper [BEACON: a Bayesian optimization inspired strategy for efficient novelty search](https://pubs.rsc.org/en/content/articlelanding/2026/dd/d6dd00123h) has been published at the Digital Discovery journal.
 - Our preprint [An Efficient Spatial Branch-and-Bound Algorithm for Global Optimization of Gaussian Process Posterior Mean Functions](https://arxiv.org/pdf/2605.00855) is available on arxiv now.
 - Our paper [Rethinking Trust Region Bayesian Optimization in High Dimensions](https://arxiv.org/pdf/2604.22967) has been published at the AISTATS 2026 Workshop OPTIMAL.
 - Our paper [NeST-BO: Fast Local Bayesian Optimization via Newton-Step Targeting of Gradient and Hessian Information](https://openreview.net/forum?id=1MHLQM0MKM) has been published at AISTATS 2026.